 Young people facing a charge or breach of truancy face a tough choice – they can either go to jail or attend community school.
 Ray of Hope provides a positive alternative.
 Our Truancy Program offers a holistic approach to change, providing youth with education, skills training, and counselling in areas that directly impact their school attendance.

-Staff at custody facilities, probation officers and members of the School Board partner with a Ray of Hope Community Care Worker to decide if a student is a good candidate for our Alternative Employment and Education Program.
+Staff at custody facilities, probation officers and members of the School Board partner with a Ray of Hope Community Care Worker to decide if a student is a good candidate for our Alternative Education Programs.
 Each student must willingly commit to the program and we ask that their families agree to assist them.